JohannesBooy/whipcrack/_/sass/README.md

-	* **base.sass:** This partial contains all of the *general* selectors -- typical HTML elements; little-to-no custom classes -- that are needed to suit the design of this particular site, along with a couple of other things like helper 	classes and the .chromeframe declarations.
+	* **base.sass:** This partial contains all of the *general* selectors -- typical HTML elements; little-to-no custom classes -- that are needed to suit the design of this particular site.

 	* **grid.sass:** This partial contains all of the grid-layout selectors, along with a few modifiers.
 This borrows HEAVILY from CSS Wizardry's wonderful bucket of magic: https://github.com/csswizardry/csswizardry-grids

-	* **helpers.sass:** This partial contains helper classes, which provide helpful, global rules that aren't particular to any one module, page, etc.
+	* **helpers.sass:** This partial contains helper classes which provide helpful, global rules that aren't particular to any one module, page, etc.
-	For example, clearfix, hidden/invisible, etc.
+	For example, clearfix, hidden/invisible, etc. Quite useful for @extends!

 	* **normalize.sass:** These are the modern-day reset rules.
 (Learn more about them here: https://github.com/necolas/normalize.css) These rules